What Is Heel Pain

 - Wear shoes that accommodate your foot well.

-- Stretch before and exercising
+- Stretch before and after exercising

 - Practice good nutrition and rest